shotvibe/shotvibe-web/docs/rest-api.markdown

 Alternative method for uploading a single photo.
 Returns an empty response body.

+### POST /photos/delete/

+Delete photos that a user has uploaded.

 ### POST /albums/{aid}/

 Used to add photos or members to an album.